jichu4n/palm-pdb/README.md

 #### AppInfo & SortInfo

-Similarly, the AppInfo and SortInfo blocks can be implemented in different ways,with the only requirement being that they implement the [Serializable](https://github.com/jichu4n/serio/#serializable) interface.
+Similarly, the AppInfo and SortInfo blocks can be implemented in different ways.
+The only requirement is that they need to implement the [Serializable](https://github.com/jichu4n/serio/#serializable) interface.
+The easiest way would be to extend [SObject](https://github.com/jichu4n/serio/#objects) and use `@field()` annotations to define fields.

 There is a standard format for storing category settings inside the AppInfo block, as described in the [Palm File Format Specification](https://jichu4n.github.io/palm-pdb/assets/Palm%20File%20Format%20Specification.pdf).
 This format is used by the built-in PIM applications, and is called [AppInfoType](https://jichu4n.github.io/palm-pdb/classes/AppInfoType.html).
-See the implementation for [MemoAppInfo](https://github.com/jichu4n/palm-pdb/blob/master/src/memo-database.ts) or [ToDoAppInfo](https://github.com/jichu4n/palm-pdb/blob/master/src/todo-database.ts) for examples.
+See the implementation for [MemoAppInfo](https://github.com/jichu4n/palm-pdb/blob/master/src/memo-database.ts) for an example AppInfo block that makes use of AppInfoType.

 ## Acknowledgements